Ransomware as a service: Revenue models

+Affiliates can choose from different revenue models, including monthly subscriptions, affiliate programs, one-time license fees, and pure profit sharing.
+In subscription-based models, affiliates are likely to pay a recurring fee in order to gain access to their ransomware platform, tools, and technical support provided from the operator.
+With one-time license fees, it is a one time payment for unlimited use of the ransomware tools.
+The most common model, however, is profit sharing, where the operator and the affiliate split the payments gained after each successful attack.
+This level of support and functionality is similar to legitimate SaaS products.
+A common profit sharing scheme is where the developer gets 20% and the affiliate gets the other 80%.
+Additionally, it would allow operators to earn a more consistent income while reducing their own risk, as affiliates would be held accountable for any incidents that happen during the attack.
+Offering multiple payment options not only helps RaaS developers make their platforms accessible to a wider range of cybercriminals, but also brings more attraction to their audience and ultimately increases the scale and frequency of ransomware attacks.

-The RaaS market is highly competitive, with operators running marketing campaigns and developing websites that mimic legitimate companies.
-The global revenue from ransomware attacks was approximately $20 billion in 2020, highlighting the significant financial success of RaaS.
+The RaaS market is considered to be highly competitive, with operators running marketing campaigns and developing websites that accurately mimic legitimate companies or businesses.
+The global revenue from ransomware attacks was approximately $20 billion in 2020, highlighting how successful RaaS can be financially.

 In the first half of 2024, the average amount of ransomware claims per ransomware attack was more than $5.2 million, including a record victim payment of $75 million in March 2024.

-Microsoft Threat Intelligence Centre (MSTIC) regards RaaS as different from previous forms of ransomware as it no longer has a tight link between tools, initial entry vector and payload choices.
+Microsoft Threat Intelligence Centre (MSTIC) highlights on the comparison of RaaS as different from previous forms of ransomware, showing it no longer has a tight link between tools, initial entry vector and payload choices.
 They regard them as having a double threat - both encrypting data and exfiltrating it and threatening to publish it.